hackclub/hackclub/workshops/dodge/README.md

 I've chosen this dark blue, but you can experiment with the RGB values and choose your own background color.

-Now that we've finished setting up, it's time to add the most important thing to our game: you, the player.
+Now that we've finished setting up, it's time to add the most important thing to our game: the player.

 ### Adding the Player

 So where should we create the player?
 Well, we definitely want to have it when we load the game, so it might make sense to put player creation in `setup()`.
 Let's first declare the existence of the player at the top of the file with: